hove-io/navitia/documentation/slate/source/includes/realtime.md

 ### Journeys

-If the station deleted is the destination of the journey, Navitia will compute an other itinerary to the requested station.
-If not, the disruption will be present at the root level of the response for information, but it won't be affecting the journey.
+If the stop deleted is the origin/destination of a section of the journey, Navitia will compute a different itinerary to the requested station.
+If not, the disruption will be present in the `display_informations.links` part of the section for information, but it won't be affecting the journey.

 ### Departures & Stop Schedules